Idea floated of Crown Prince Naruhito ascending the throne on Jan. 1, 2019: source | The Japan Times

 But political parties remain divided over the issue.
 The main opposition Democratic Party is insisting on creating a permanent system by revising the Imperial House Law, rather than enacting special legislation.
 Some form of legislation is necessary to enable an emperor to step down as the Imperial House Law does not have a clause on abdication.

-Speaking in his New Yea’sr news conference on Jan.
+Speaking in his New Year’s news conference on Jan.
 4, Abe said that “politicians must demonstrate the decency not to turn the issue into political fodder.”